gogins/csound-extended/csound/silencio/patches/README.md

 ## These patches are licensed under the terms of the GNU Lesser General Public License version 2.

 This directory contains Csound patches written in such a way as to be completely modular.
 I use these patches to compose my own pieces.
-None of the patches depends on any external resources or code.
+Most of these patches do not depend on any external resources or code.
+A few patches depend on SoundFonts or VST plugins.

+An exposition of the methodology behind these modular patches may be found in
+<a href='modular_csound.pdf'><b><i>A Module System for Csound</b></i></a>.

 Some of the patches are instruments, and some are effects.
 Effects are usually scheduled using the `alwayson` opcode and connected in processing